haohua-li/tlab-intern-code-2019-2020/tLab-2019-summer-research-sleep/README.md

 Apply the similar framework from Roberto's paper to wake and anaesthesia datasets.

-This method of ***measuring the degree of consciousness*** can be applied to [anesthesiology](https://www.youtube.com/watch?v=K2dMqs7GfuI) to avoid [accidental awareness during anaesthesia](https://www.bbc.com/news/magazine-38733131) or diagnosing vegetative state.
+This method of ***measuring the degree of consciousness*** can be applied to vegetative state diagnosis or [anesthesiology](https://www.youtube.com/watch?v=K2dMqs7GfuI) to avoid [accidental awareness during anaesthesia](https://www.bbc.com/news/magazine-38733131) without the need of observing patients' responses to the external stimulus.